Creating Effective Business Plans

 Make sure objectives are SMART (Specific, Measurable, Achievable, Results-Oriented and Time-Bound):

 Sometimes setting monthly or quarterly objectives are easier to manage than full-year objectives.
 This keeps employees focused and allows you to adjust to new changes, needs or priorities.
 Avoid the tendency of setting too may KPIs or objectives.
 Pick the two or three that really matter.

 Keep score on performance for your department, work teams and individuals.
 Define and track key performance indicators that, when achieved, bring about desired results.
 Develop ways to communicate scores and results.
 Doing a formal performance review at least once a year is a good practice.
 Leaders will want to do informal discussions with employees as needed, at least monthly.

 Celebrate small wins along the way, recognizing accomplishments and behaviors by department and individual.
 Have formal and informal recognition efforts.

 Hire people who are personally accountable.
 Expect people to achieve their objectives, action plans, and KPIs.
 Confront low performers, coaching them to make needed revisions.
 Coach, reinforce and communicate regularly to hold yourself, your team and individuals responsible to bring about your department’s plans for the year.
 No excuses, victimization, or rationalization; only results.

 Effective business planning takes an organized effort, involvement from key players, and engagement and accountability by everyone to make them a reality.
-Align people with your plans though objectives, communication, and involvement, then reinforce and hold everyone accountable for results and celebrate the wins together.
+Align people with your plans through objectives, communication, and involvement, then reinforce and hold everyone accountable for results and celebrate the wins together.